 - Overnight Banana Spelt Pancakes: Fermented for Better Nutrition and Digestion

 - Kefir Fermented Honey Thyme Sourdough Cornbread

 Pineapple-Turmeric-Ginger Probiotic Sauerkraut

-- 2 tbsp turmeric, freshly grated or dried powder
+- 2 tablespoons turmeric, freshly grated or dried powder

 - pinch of ground black pepper (optional)